jamesbowman/swapforth/j1a/README.md

 Some demos
 ----------

-You can control the five on-board LEDs:
+You can control the five on-board LEDs

     $00 leds
     $1f leds

-and to make a a short animated blink:
+and to make them blink

+    : blink
-    : blink 32 0 do i leds 100 ms loop ;
+      32 0 do
+        i leds
+        100 ms
+      loop
+    ;
     blink

 There is an